OWLT Investors Have Opportunity to Lead Owlet, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Jan.
-10, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Owlet, Inc. ("Owlet" or the "Company") (NYSE: OWLT).
+BENSALEM, Pa., Jan.
+14, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Owlet, Inc. ("Owlet" or the "Company") (NYSE: OWLT).

 Class Period: March 31, 2021 – October 4, 2021